Welcome, Class of 2020!

 and Zane Khan

-of New Braunfels, Texas, are both expected to be Top 5 nationally when the first College Recruiting Lists for sixth graders are published tomorrow.
+of New Braunfels, Texas, are both expected to be Top 5 nationally when the first Class Rankings for sixth graders are published tomorrow.
 The brothers got started in tennis when their uncle, former UTSA

 player Shariq Khan, took them to play at the tender age of four.

 "Shariq took the boys to the courts a couple of times a week just to have fun," said their mother, Farah Khan.
 "The kids started getting really good, and he began spending more and more time with them.
 He's been their full-time coach since they were four."